mlanza/ai-literacy/README.md

 You’ll see ChatGPT referenced throughout, since it’s a widely accessible and concrete entry point.
 But this isn’t about one tool.
 The ideas here are meant to be platform-agnostic and useful no matter which system or interface you’re using.
 The references to ChatGPT are there to help make things easier to imagine.
 The underlying principles apply broadly — because in the modern era, AI often means anything built on the new underlying primitive: the large language model, or LLM.

-I know there are deep and ongoing ethical questions surrounding AI.
+I know there are ethical questions surrounding AI.
 This work doesn’t engage with them.
 The focus here is strictly utilitarian — how the systems behave, how to reason about their capabilities, and how to use them well.

 It’s also a work in progress, mostly first-draft material in need of editing.
 I’ll clearly mark when I consider it stable and ready for broader consumption.